alauri/oracle-tac-apps/examples/java/README.md

 Use **Maven**[^2] to install all the dependencies of the project:

     $ cd oha
-    $ mvn compile
+    $ mvn package

 This will compile the project with a pre-defined structure by Maven itself.
+To execute the CLI, type the following command:

+    $ java -cp "<abs-picocli-jar-path>:<target-jar-path>" com.oha.app.OracleHA --help

 # Run tests